 - Veteran Staff Award—for staff employed for three or more years

-The selection committee consists of at least two faculty members and at least two award recipients from the previous year or two.
-The top nominees submit their documents, which include a professional philosophy statement, resume, and other supporting materials, to the Box site.
+The Selection committee consists of at least 1 award recipient from the previous two years, 1 Division of Undergraduate Education staff or faculty member, and 1 student.
+The nominees are to submit their supporting materials which include a cover letter and submission of a survey of the qualities and practices below from at least 1 student, 1 supervisor, and 1 colleague to a common site.
 The committee members review the materials and complete an evaluation sheet for each nominee.
-The evaluation sheets for the nominees with the highest scores are reviewed by ACD leadership.
+Based on materials submitted and final scores, the committee meets to decide on award winners and shares the decision with the Managing Director and Director of Professional Development.
 Award recipient information is due to the DUE awards convocation committee in March or April to be included in the program.

 The selection committee will evaluate nominations on the evidence of qualities and practices that distinguish the nominee in the following categories: